 Tuna can be a good source of omega-3.
 Albacore tuna (often labeled "white") has more omega-3 than canned light tuna, but it also has a higher concentration of mercury contamination.
 The amount of omega-3 in a fresh tuna steak varies, depending on the species.

+Due to its important nutrients for growth and development, and low intakes the FDA changed from limiting fish consumption to encouraging it.
 For most people, mercury in fish is not a health concern.
 But the FDA has this advice for young children and for women who plan on becoming pregnant, are pregnant, or are nursing:

 If you don’t like fish, you can get omega-3 from supplements.
 One gram per day is recommended for people with heart disease, but ask your doctor before starting.
 High doses can interfere with some medicines or increase risk of bleeding.
 You may notice a fishy taste and fish burps with some supplements.
 Read the label to find the amounts of EPA, DHA, or ALA you want.